United Stats of America

 7 Inventions

 The show actually covered most of the inventions that affect where we live.
 However it did not cover the policies, government incentives or economic and social factors that have also influenced where we live.
 Understandably the show kept it simple and we have a hunch describing the policies and economic factors would not be as fun to describe.
-We'll describe some of the policies and social factors later, but let's get to their list first.
+We'll describe some of the policies and social factors later, but let's get to their list first.#1 The Railroad

-The show starts out in Chicago with the brothers using a speed gun to see how fast people walk, and ride a horse.
+see how fast people walk, and ride a horse.
 They make references to how many days it would take to get from New York to Chicago.
 Suffice it to say it's in the days and weeks (the video was taken down from the web site to show the newer episode so we can't verify the times.
 They stumble upon an El train and make their discover that it's 4 times faster than walking and twice as fast as a horse.

 #2 The Elevator and #3 The Steel Frame (aka Skyscrapers)